 St. James's Palace is one of the most senior royal palaces in the whole of the UK - and also, home to many members of the royal family.

 - Located in central London, St. James's Palace is still a busy working palace for the royal family.

 - Many royals use it as their London base, including Princess Anne, who normally lives at Gatcombe Park.

-A brief history of St. James’s Palace – and what it does today
+A brief history of St. James's Palace - and what it is used for today

 The central London palace, located in the city of Westminster, was built by the Henry VIII in 1531 - making it even older than the Queen's official capital residence, Buckingham Palace.
 And although it's considered to be one of the most important palaces now, it only became regularly used by the monarchy in 1837, after Queen Victoria began to live there.